comp6010/comp6010.github.io/week1.markdown

 ---
 layout: page
-title: About this unit
+title: Week 1
-permalink: /about/
+permalink: /week1/
 ---

+#Week 1 stuff

 COMP6010 is a foundation unit in Masters programs in School of Computing, Macquarie University.